kiko-serra/PFL_PROJECT2/README.md

 ### Game state evaluation

-The `value(+GameState, +Player, -Value)` predicate is a function in Prolog that takes two arguments: the current game state (represented as a list) and a value (represented as a variable).
+The `value(+GameState, +Player, -Value)` predicate takes two arguments: the current game state (represented as a list) and a value (represented as a variable).
 The function calls the `valid_moves` predicate to get the number of valid moves that can be made by the current player and the opponent player.
 It then calculates the difference between these two values and divides the result by 8.
 This resulting value is then returned as the output of the `value` predicate.

 ### Computer move

+The `choose_move` predicate takes three arguments: the current game state (represented as a list), an integer value, and a move (represented as a variable).
+The function begins calling the `valid_moves` predicate to get a list of valid moves that can be made from the current game state.
+- If the dificulty is *easy* it choses the next move using the `random_index` predicate and the `nth0` built-in predicate
+- If the dificultt is *hard* it choses the next move using the `greedy_evaluation` predicate that goes recursively through every move in the list of moves and retrieve the one that has the biggest value for the computer, by simmulating all moves possible.

 ## Conclusion